 - a.
 National legislation and policy frameworks, including: the Environment Protection and Biodiversity Conservation Act 1999 (Cth), Native Title Act 1993 (Cth), Fisheries Management Act 1991(Cth), Historic Shipwrecks Act 1976 (Cth), and the National ESD Reporting Framework: The 'How to' Guide for Aquaculture (2004). - b.
-State legislation and policy frameworks principally: Environment Protection Act 1993, Coast Protection Act 1972, National Parks and Wildlife Act 1972, Fisheries Management Act 2007, Livestock Act 1997, Crown Land Management Act 2009, Heritage Places Act 1993, Historic Shipwrecks Act 1981, Wilderness Protection Act 1992, Harbors and Navigation Act 1993, Aboriginal Heritage Act 1988, Marine Parks Act 2007, Native Vegetation Act 1991, Natural Resources Management Act 2004, Agricultural and Veterinary Chemicals (Control of Use) Act 2002 and Regulations 2004, Environment Protection (Water Quality) Policy 2015.
+State legislation and policy frameworks principally: Environment Protection Act 1993, Coast Protection Act 1972, National Parks and Wildlife Act 1972, Fisheries Management Act 2007, Livestock Act 1997, Crown Land Management Act 2009, Heritage Places Act 1993, Historic Shipwrecks Act 1981, Wilderness Protection Act 1992, Harbors and Navigation Act 1993, Aboriginal Heritage Act 1988, Marine Parks Act 2007, Native Vegetation Act 1991, Landscape South Australia Act 2019, Agricultural and Veterinary Chemicals (Control of Use) Act 2002 and Regulations 2004, Environment Protection (Water Quality) Policy 2015.

-- Strategic zone policy planning meets the future requirements of industry. - Zone policy templates and procedures remain up to date with changing circumstances that impact on zone policy development. - Allocation of abalone lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements including processes related to the Aquaculture Tenure Allocation Board (ATAB). - Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed and implemented; such as a Standard Lease and Licence Conditions Policy, Sector-based aquaculture strategies, and ATAB procedures etc. - Consideration of aquaculture zones in suitable areas for the creation of new locations for the farming of abalone. - Finalise Lease Renewal and Performance Criteria Guidelines and implement into operational procedures. - All tasks associated with zone policy development activities are undertaken and completed

-• PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.

-- Maintenance of core policy development activities and processes, including industry consultation and liaison. - Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
+Deliverables Due date 1.
+Activity 1 - Strategic resource planning and management Strategic zone policy planning meets the future requirements of industry.
+Ongoing Zone policy templates and procedures remain up to date with changing circumstances that impact on zone policy development.
+Ongoing Allocation of abalone lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements including processes related to the Aquaculture Tenure Allocation Board (ATAB).
+Ongoing Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed and implemented; such as Sector-based aquaculture strategies, and ATAB procedures etc. Ongoing Consideration of aquaculture zones in suitable areas for the creation of new locations for the farming of abalone.
+Ongoing Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
+Ongoing All tasks associated with zone policy development activities are undertaken and completed.
+Ongoing Finalisation of the review of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 and commence implementation.
+30 June 2022 Continuing to implement the Standard Lease and Licence Conditions Policy.
+Ongoing Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
+Ongoing 2.
+Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
+Ongoing Maintenance of core policy development activities and processes, including industry consultation and liaison.
+Ongoing Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
+Ongoing

-- Ongoing input to broader State and national policy, legislative and planning frameworks that influence abalone zone development processes, such as Marine Parks and marine mining activity. - Ongoing participation in broader government processes, at a national and state level.
+3. Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence abalone zone development processes, such as Marine Parks and marine mining activity.
+Ongoing Ongoing participation in broader government processes, at a national and state level.
+Ongoing